emqx/blog/en/202511/connecting-to-serverless-mqtt-broker-with-mqttnet-in-csharp.md

 }
 ```

-## Test
+## Testing and Verification

-Run the project in Visual Studio, we can see the output information on the terminal window as follows.
+Run the project in Visual Studio.
+We can see the output information on the terminal window as follows.
 The client has successfully connected to the MQTT broker, and received a message every second.

 ![Run the project in Visual Studio](https://assets.emqx.com/images/531eee4b26982772feee05e14fc57e23.png)